 How Does Barstarzz BTX Work Exactly?

-The duration of the plan ranges from 4 to 12 weeks depending on package, the most popular one being the 12-week package which is at the moment heavily discounted and can be had for the same price of the 4-week package, making it a no-brainer.
+The duration of the plan ranges from 4 to 12 weeks depending on the package, the most popular one being the 12-week package which is at the moment heavily discounted and can be had for the same price as the 4-week package, making it a no-brainer.

 However, prices and discounts may change any time later, they are never set in stone anywhere.

-You can keep the training manuals even after the end of the program, but in order to access to the online videos and social community after the expire date of the plans, you need to renew your access to the members-only online area.
+You can keep the training manuals even after the end of the program, but in order to access the online videos and social community after the expiration date of the plans, you need to renew your access to the members-only online area.

-However, you still get to keep your PDF training manuals and can always refer to Barstarzz YouTube channel once you have successfully completed the 4 or 12 week cycle and have accomplished a solid foundation.
+However, you still get to keep your PDF training manuals and can always refer to the Barstarzz YouTube channel once you have successfully completed the 4 or 12-week cycle and have accomplished a solid foundation.

-In this community you are encouraged to post videos of your progress (though you do not have to, if you do not want) as well as your failures while others motivate you and give you support, or the other way round.
+In this community, you are encouraged to post videos of your progress (though you do not have to if you do not want to) as well as your failures while others motivate you and give you support, or the other way round.